Looking for a simple, low-cost, out-of-the-ordinary way to add a bit of pizzazz to your Christmas decor? And maybe at the last minute too?

 Try your hand today at making Folded Paperback Book Christmas Trees.
 It’s super easy!
 My husband says if you can make a paper airplane, you can make these.
 In his words, “It’s like folding the left wing 200 times!”
-He even folded these three trees gracing the top of my vintage china cabinet.
+He even folded the three trees gracing the top of my vintage china cabinet here.

 To make it even easier for you, I created the….